 So, why is keyword research important?

 Keywords are essential for understanding the searcher’s intent behind a particular search query.
-Not only that, but they help you improve the rankings of your content in search engine results as well.
+Not only that, but they help you improve the rankings of your digital marketing content in search engine results as well.

 By figuring out what the intent is behind every search query, you can figure out which questions and problems your content needs to address.
 These insights, in turn, can help you satisfy the search intent and improve your visitor’s experience.

 As a result, they’ll find your website helpful and might stay on it for longer periods of time.
-This, in turn, can help improve your SEO.
+This, in turn, can help improve your search engine optimization.

-Now that you know why keywords are important, let’s take a look at how you can do keyword research for small businesses.
+Now that you know why keywords are important, let’s take a look at how you can do keyword research for a small business.

 How to Do Keyword Research for Small Businesses

 Keyword research is a lot more than just using some powerful SEO tools and keying in random words to find keywords.